Search

 There are certain items I always like to keep on my person when I’m out in nature, to make sure I’m ready for anything that can happen.

-This includes a pocket knife, a compass, bear spray, a whistle, some basic first aid supplies and a few rolls of film.
+This includes a pocket knife, a compass, bear spray, a whistle, and some basic first aid supplies.

 #14 When nature calls, make sure you know what to do